David Boulware

-David Boulware is a professor of medicine with tenure and a practicing infectious disease physician at the University of Minnesota Medical School.
+David Boulware is a professor of medicine and a practicing infectious disease physician at the University of Minnesota Medical School.
 He is a member of the graduate faculty for the University of Minnesota School of Public Health Epidemiology PhD program and for the Microbiology, Immunology, and Cancer Biology (MICaB) graduate program.
-Boulware was the first Lois & Richard Distinguished Assistant Professorship at the University of Minnesota.
+Boulware was the first Lois & Richard King Distinguished Assistant Professorship at the University of Minnesota.
 Boulware is an active medical researcher engaged in clinical trials in infectious diseases.
+His expertise is particularly in the realm of HIV-related meningitis, including Cryptococcosis and Tuberculous meningitis.

+Education

+Boulware graduated from Wabash College in 1996 with a Bachelor of Arts in Chemistry.
+He later attended the Indiana University School of Medicine, graduating in 2000.
+He completed various residencies and fellowships from 2000 to 2007, receiving a certificate in tropical medicine from the Centers for Disease Control and Prevention (CDC) in 2006.
+He completed his master's in public health in 2007.

 Career

+Boulware joined the faculty of the University of Minnesota in 2007, becoming an assistant professor of medicine in the Division of Infectious Disease and International Medicine at the University of Minnesota's Department of Medicine.
+Around the same time, he began working within the university's Center for Infectious Diseases and Microbiology Translational Research (CIDMTR) to study HIV/AIDS and cryptococcal meningitis with the Infectious Diseases Institute in Uganda.

+He was named to the Lois and Richard King Distinguished Assistant Professorship at the school in 2011.

+COVID-19

 Boulware's primary research has been focused on improving the diagnosis, prevention, and treatment of cryptococcal meningitis.
 However, he is best known for outpatient COVID-19 clinical trials, pioneering remote de-centralized, internet-based clinical trials during the COVID-19 pandemic.

 Boulware's team rapidly launched a series of three U.S. nationwide randomized clinical trials testing hydroxychloroquine for post-exposure prophylaxis, early treatment, and pre-exposure prophylaxis for prevention of COVID-19 on March 17, 2020.
 These were among the first U.S. trials to be launched.
 The pre-exposure prophylaxis trial was reported June 3, 2020 showing that taking hydroxychloroquine was not effective at preventing COVID-19.
 As described, "To say that the recruitment of this post-exposure prophylaxis trial was innovative hardly gives the methods enough credit."
 These trials were pioneering for being remote internet-based randomized decentralized clinical trials.